salsalabs/extractenator/README.md

     --url <text>  URL to read
     --dir <text>  directory where the temlate and all resource files are stored.
 ```
+All arguments are requiored.
+Failure to provide one or more arguemnts gets
-Missing arguments all get this treatment:
+this treatment:
 ```
 Error: All arguments are required! at Object.<anonymous> (/home/ubuntu/workspace/src/app.coffee:17:11) at Object.<anonymous> (/home/ubuntu/workspace/src/app.coffee:2:1)
   at Module._compile (module.js:456:26)
 ```
 Here's an example extraction:

 ```